 This is a big change and businesses need to prepare now for their first Making Tax Digital VAT return submission.

-Making Tax Digital checklist
+This Making Tax Digital checklist covers the following:

-Figure out if your business will be impacted by MTD for VAT
+Figure out if your business will be impacted by MTD for VAT in April 2022

 And if you use more than one piece of software to store your VAT information and do your VAT return, they must be “digitally linked”.

 The next question to consider is “how much impact there will be?”.

-However, if you’re using older software, this might not be the case and you should check you have “functional compatible software”.
+However, if you’re using older software, this might not be the case.
+You should check you have “functional compatible software”.

 Exemptions and deferrals from MTD for VAT